Featured Article: ABC and Batman's Fourth Commercial Spot

 Implementing The Prime Time Access Rule

-By early March, when the networks told the FCC of their plans for the 1971-1972 season, they had settled on programming the 8-11PM block every night of the week except for Tuesdays and Sundays [10].
+By early March, when the networks told the FCC of their plans for the 1971-1972 season, they had generally settled on programming the 8-11PM block every night of the week except for Tuesdays and Sundays [12].
 To better compete with ABC on Tuesdays both CBS and NBC decided to program from 7:30-10:30PM.
 On Sundays, CBS decided to program from 7:30-10:30PM, matching NBC’s first three hours; ABC would air programming from 8-11PM.
-All three networks would directly compete from 8-11PM on Wednesdays, Thursdays and Saturdays.
+All three networks would directly compete from 8-11PM only on Wednesdays, Thursdays and Saturdays.

 The 1974 Alteration To The Prime Time Access Rule